Boards & Commissions

 The City of Newburgh Civil Service Commission is established in City Charter §15.10 under authority of New York State Civil Service Law §15.
 The Commission consists of three members appointed by the City Council for six-year terms.
 The Commission is responsible for administering the New York State Civil Service Law’s merit and fitness requirements for all exams, qualifying appointments, and promotions for the following jurisdictions: the City of Newburgh, the Newburgh Enlarged City School District, and Newburgh Housing Authority.

 The Districting Commission is established every 10 years following the availability of the necessary decennial federal census data to evaluate existing wards and redistrict them as necessary so that they remain compact and contiguous and in compliance with established standards of state and federal law for equal and fair representation of all people in the City of Newburgh.

-The PCRRB is an independent, nonexclusive body which reviews complaints of misconduct by members of the City of Newburgh Police Department.
-The goals of the Board and Chapter 72 of the City Code are to improve communication between the City of Newburgh Police Department and the community, increase police accountability and credibility with the public and to create a fair and impartial complaint process.
+The Police Community Relations and Review Board (PCRRB) is established under Chapter 72 of the City Code and consists of seven residents appointed by the City Council.
+The goals of the Board are to improve communication between the City of Newburgh Police Department and the community, increase police accountability and credibility with the public, and create a fair and impartial complaint process.